 Question 6 What is the TDS (mg/L) of the feed water prior to treatment?
 Question 7 What is the estimated start date for the project (mm/yyyy)?
 Question 8 What is the estimated duration for the project in months?
 Question 9 Is the Applicant able to use the state agreement?
 If this is a construction project, what is the expected lifetime of the proposed facility in years?
 Question 10 What CEQA document(s) has been, is being, or will be prepared?
 Question 11 If the CEQA document identified in Question 10 is complete, provide the State Clearinghouse Number or document website address.
 Question 12 Provide information on the source of the feed water for the planned desalination facility.
 For groundwater sources, it is assumed that the groundwater basin identified in Part 1 of the application is the basin from which groundwater will be drawn.
 If the CEQA document identified in Question 10 is not complete, provide the estimated completion date (mm/yyyy).
-Question 13 Are the design documents complete? now or in the future?
+Question 13 Are the design documents complete?
+Question 14 Will 3rd party construction management be used?
+Question 15 Will an entity other than the Grantee own the constructed facility now or in the future?
 (Note that there may be restrictions on transferring ownership to an entity other than the Grantee.)
 Question 16 Will an entity other than the Grantee operate the constructed facility?
-Question 17 to the project.
+Question 17 Describe any known active, pending, or planned legal challenges to the project.
 Otherwise, enter "None" in the box.
 Question 18 Is the Applicant a member of an IRWM group?
 Question 19 Is the project or study proposed for a grant in this application identified in an IRWM plan?